Modi’in

 Modi’in’s Hasmonean Synagogue

-In the southern part of the city, in 2001 an ancient synagogue was exposed by another team of the IAA.
-The building dated to the time of king Jerod, by the excavators suggested that is may have been in use already in the time of the Hasmoneans.
+In the southern part of modern Modi’in the IAA uncovered in 2001 an ancient synagogue.
+The building dates to the time of king Herod, but the exccavators suggest that the Hasmonean used it as well.
 If indeed so, it is the oldest synagogue ever found in the Holy Land.
 It is also possibly the very place where the Maccabean revolt broke out.

 Touring Modi’in